sonic-net/SONiC/tsc/TSC_Election.md

    * Name
    * Organization
    * Email
+   * SII (with information on how this is calculated)
    * A brief statement of why the nominee wants to serve on the TSC

+   A nominee will need to meet a minimum SII score of 100 to be eligible.

 2. Voters inform the community of their intention to vote by sending a vote letter to the TSC chair and community manager.
 The vote letter should include the following information:
    * Name